 - Visit tourist attractions.
 Be a tourist in your own town!
 Spring offers the perfect weather for traveling to local landmarks, historical sites and museums.
 Check with your local visitor center to see what’s happening in your town, and be sure to take advantage of senior discounts.

 - Go on a picnic.
 A little creativity can turn even the most routine activities into adventures.
 Try turning your next meal into a picnic.
 Grab a blanket and head to your favorite park.
 Bring a book to read or, better yet, bring a friend and share a meal together in the fresh air.

 - Eat outdoors at your favorite restaurant.
 If a picnic in the park doesn’t appeal to you, how about dinner at a nice restaurant that offers outdoor seating?
 You’ll get all the perks of dining al fresco, with none of the cooking or cleanup.
 Add good company, delicious food and ambiance, and you’ve got the recipe for a lovely night out.

 - Install a bird feeder.
 Once the birds start chirping, you know spring has arrived.
 An abundant food source will help attract these feathered friends to your yard.
 Buy a bird feeder (or if you’re handy, build one) and install it near a window.

 - Plant a garden: If you like to get your hands dirty, consider planting a garden.
 Spring is the right time to start cultivating the earth for herbs, vegetables and flowers.
-Aside from being able to reap what you sow, gardening is a great form of exercise and can reduce stress.
+Aside from being able to reap what you sow, there are many health benefits to gardening.
+Plus it is a great form of exercise and can reduce stress.